Configure Security for Cache Server Nodes

 Step 1: Configure the Domain Controller

-As NCache is supporting LDAP integrated security, to secure the cache nodes you should have established LDAP domain controller settings.
+As NCache supports LDAP-integrated security, to secure the cache nodes you should have established LDAP domain controller settings.
 You can configure these settings in NCache through the following steps:

 - Launch the NCache Management Center by browsing to http://localhost:8251 or